rtdany10/rtdany10/README.md

 - 🔭 Currently working on Frappe Framework and ERPNext.
 - 👯 I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: danyrt@wahni.com
 - ⚡ Fun fact: Crazy but introverted.
-Loves traveling but would prefer sleeping when it's a holiday.
+Loves traveling but would prefer sleeping on a holiday.

 ![](https://github.com/rtdany10/github-stats/blob/master/generated/overview.svg)
 ![](https://github.com/rtdany10/github-stats/blob/master/generated/languages.svg)